How to Use Vintage Neutral Easter Decorations for Easy Spring Styling

-If you’ve been a ready for awhile, you know me well enough by now to know that I love seasonal décor…and yet, I approach it a little differently!
+If you’ve been a ready for awhile, you know me well enough to know that I love seasonal décor…and yet, I approach it a little differently!
 You aren’t likely to find me buying a cart full of décor for spring, or for any season, really.
 However, I do love to use neutral Easter decorations to create a festive and beautiful look in our home for the holiday.
 I also love adding vintage Easter decorations for charm and character!

 I’ll save that for another post, but here is a glimpse of the sweetest birthday party!
 It was definitely my favorite that I’ve ever done!